Zhenboro/FileShieldReversed/README.md

 ## About
 This project aims to reverse the database used by "Wor FileShield".
 This @Worcome-Studios program is dedicated to protecting files.
-We take the universal Cryptographic key and decrypt the data base.
+We take the universal Cryptographic key and decrypt the data base AND unprotect the files :).

 For a long time we have been trying to see its source code with various techniques.
 Months until 4/5/2021 we achieved it together with the OSH chat.